-This weekend will mark the 18th year the West Virginia Super Six Football Championships will be staged at Wheeling Island Stadium.
-There is no secret why the grid extravaganza has enjoyed such an extended and successful run in the Friendly City.
+This weekend will mark the 20th year the West Virginia Super Six Football Championships will be staged at Wheeling Island Stadium.
+It is no secret why the grid extravaganza has enjoyed such an extended and successful run in the Friendly City.
 That being the Super Six Committee understands what the three-game title series is all about: the kids.

-Sam Mumley and Eric Carder first championed the cause to bring the Super Six to Wheeling nearly two decades ago.
-They presented a bid package to the WVSSAC that blew away the competition.
+Sam Mumley and Eric Carder first championed the cause to bring the Super Six to Wheeling.
+They put a bid package together that blew away the competition.
 In Sam’s words, “It’s all about the kids.
 Take care of the kids for they are the foundation of our future.”